basarat/typescript-book/docs/why-typescript.md

 ```ts
 var foo: number = 123;
 ```
-So if you do something wrong the compiler will error e.g.:
+So if you do something wrong the compiler will report an error e.g.:

 ```ts
 var foo: number = '123'; // Error: cannot assign a `string` to a `number`